JY-Spatial-Omics/ai3-lab.github.io/docs/index.md

-# Welcome to Joe Yeong Lab
+# AI^3: AI + Immunology, Innovation, Intelligence

-## Laboratory of Joe Poh Sheng YEONG
+## Welcome to AI in Immunology Laboratory of Prof. Joe Poh Sheng YEONG

-Welcome to the official website of Joe Yeong's laboratory, where we focus on cutting-edge tumor pathology, spatial multi-omics, AI research and innovative approaches to understanding biological systems.

-### Our Mission

-We are dedicated to advancing the field of spatial omics through innovative research, collaborative partnerships, and the development of novel methodologies that bridge the gap between molecular biology and spatial analysis.
+We focus on cutting-edge researches on AI in immunology, tumor pathology, spatial multi-omics to understand tumor theranostics (diagnostics + therapy).

 ### Research Focus

 Our laboratory specializes in:

-- Tumor pathology
+- Human experts and AI models in tumor pathology
-- Multi-omics and spatial multiomics data integration
+- Multi-omics and spatial multi-omics integrative data analysis
 - Biomarker discovery and validation
-- Translational research applications
+- Translational research applications - AIDD, cancer vaccine development

 ### Latest News